nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User chooses to sort the students based on their proficiency.
 2. User enters the sort command.
 3. KonTActs returns the list of students in the sorted order.

    Use case ends.

    <br>

 **Use case: UC09 - Export contacts**

+**Precondition**

+1. User have permission to write to the provided path

 **MSS**

 1. User chooses to export the contact list.
-2. KonTActs requests for the file path.
-3. User gives the file path.
+2. User provides the file path.
-4. KonTActs exports the contact list in CSV format and shows successful export.
+3. KonTActs exports the contact list in CSV format and shows the number of people successfully exported.

    Use case ends.

 **Extensions**

 - 2a.
-User selects an unsupported format.
+User enters an invalid path (e.g .pdf).

   - 2a1.
-KonTActs displays an error message and provides the list of formats that are supported.
+KonTActs displays an error message and request for user to provide a valid file path (e.g. must end with .csv)
+  - 2a2.
+User provides new file path
+  - Step 2a1-2a2 are repeated until file path is valid

     Use case resumes from step 3.